 Part 4: Create a filter based on the user groups

-For each page you wish to filter by user, you need to construct an R Variable which reads the user groups identified in Part 3, and uses that information to make decisions about which cases should be shown.
-As I am working with a very simple example, my filter will simply match any respondents whose State variable from the survey matches any of the current user groups.
+Now that we have an output that declares what User Group the login is a part of, we need to construct an R Variable which uses the group names to make decisions about which cases should be shown.
+As I am working with a very simple example, my filter will simply match any respondents whose State variable from the survey matches any of the current user groups (as I've named my user groups the categories in the State variable).

-- Hover between any two variables in the Data Sets tree until a + symbol appears.
+- Hover between any two variables in Data Sources until a + symbol appears.

-- Click the + sign, and select Custom Code > R-Numeric.
+- Click the + and select Custom Code > R-Numeric.

-- Enter code like the example below into the R CODE section in the object inspector.
+- Enter code like the example below into the General > R Code section in the object inspector.

 - Click Calculate.